Brazil Chevron oil leak charges to focus on safety

 "I wouldn't be surprised if Chevron is found to have done a bad job," said Ildo Sauer, an oil and gas expert at the University of São Paulo and Petrobras' former natural gas chief.
 "But Chevron got approval for its work at every step.
 It's a farce to attack on Chevron and let the government, with its bigger responsibility, off the hook."

-(Additional reporting by Joshua Schneyer in New York and Sabrina Lorenzi in Rio de Janeiro; Editing by Todd Benson, David Gregorio and Himani Sarkar)
+(Additional reporting by Joshua Schneyer in New York and Sabrina Lorenzi in Rio de Janeiro; Editing by Todd Benson and David Gregorio)

+TOKYO A female panda gave birth at a Tokyo zoo on Monday, zoo officials said, five years after her first cub was found dead days after it was born.

+BOLOGNA, Italy Differences between the United States and other leading economies over climate change remain wide and are not likely to narrow, environment ministers from G7 countries said on Sunday.